-If inmates are new to the BOP, or have previously identified mental health or drug abuse programming needs, they will be scheduled for an interview with Psychology Services staff.
-The purpose of this interview is to review their history and identify programming needs.
-This interview is an ideal time for inmates to share their interest in specific services, such as drug abuse treatment or mental health counseling.
+If you are new to the BOP, or if you have previously identified mental health or drug abuse programming needs, you will be scheduled for an interview with Psychology Services staff.
+The purpose of this interview is to review your history and identify your programming needs.
+A psychologist may make recommendations to support your successful adjustment to prison and prepare you for your eventual release.
+We encourage you to participate actively in this process.
+This interview is an ideal time for you to share your interest in specific services, such as drug abuse treatment or mental health counseling.